Running Code

 Set the npm registry configuration to gdp-labs registry.

-Install the zkpass-client library for typescript
+npm config set @zkpass:registry=https://us-west1-npm.pkg.dev/gdp-labs/gdplabs-npm-public/Install the zkpass-client library for typescript

-npm install @zkpass/dvr-client-ts
+npm install @zkpass/dvr-client-tsnext.config.js

 const nextConfig = {